 The state will receive 95 percent of all sports betting tax revenue, and the State Lottery Board will receive the remaining five percent for governing the industry.

-Virginia legalized sports betting in 2020, and the industry is set to launch in January 2021.
+Virginia sports betting was legalized in 2020, and launched in January 2021.
 It took a large effort to get sports betting both on the table and to get a bill legalized to make VA sports betting possible.

 Some of the top sports operators in the US and internationally are expected to apply for a VA sports betting license, and that is a huge win for the bettors.
 These sportsbooks will have plenty of freedom in selecting betting markets, which will help bring in some big numbers.